DETAILED ACTION

 With respect to Claim 5, the combination of STROPE and BURGER disclose the method of claim 1.

-BURGER further discloses wherein the respective memory reliability optimization goal associated with a given destination data page is selected as a function of the level of the destination data page as one of the following: maximizing the number of "0" bit values to be stored to the destination data page; maximizing the number of "1" bit values to be stored to the destination data page; optimizing a balance between "0" bit values and "1" bit values to be stored to the destination data page (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
+BURGER further discloses wherein the respective memory reliability optimization goal associated with the one or more destination data pages is selected as a function of the level of the one or more destination data pages as one of the following: maximizing a number of "0" bit values to be stored to the destination data page; maximizing a number of "1" bit values to be stored to the destination data page; optimizing a balance between "0" bit values and "1" bit values to be stored to the destination data page (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
 In one variation, some page levels with sufficient reliability may not be encoded at all”; ¶[0003] – “In addition, using QLC memory cells may involve complicated encoding schemes for the four levels of data stored per memory cell.
 For example, 1-2-6-6, 1-2-4-8, 2-3-5-5, and other encoding schemes may be used, where each number refers to the number of state changes that occur within a memory level, i.e., how many points along that level may see a change from either a “0” to “1” or “1” to “0” memory state.
 Memory levels where fewer points along the level may be read to ascertain a cell's memory state, may incur a lower bit error rate (BER) than levels on which more points along the level are read to properly sense and read the data for a particular level.
 Conversely, memory levels where more points along the level (i.e., more memory states) may be read to ascertain a cell's memory state may incur a higher BER than levels on which fewer points along the level are read to properly sense and read the data for a particular level”).

 With respect to Claim 8, the combination of STROPE and BURGER disclose the method of claim 5.

-BURGER further discloses wherein: maximizing the number of "0" bit values is defined as satisfying the condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is less than a defined upper threshold; maximizing the number of "1" bit values is defined as satisfying the condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is greater than a defined lower threshold; or optimizing a balance between "0" bit values and "1" bit values is defined as satisfying the condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is greater than a defined lower threshold and less than a defined upper threshold (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
+BURGER further discloses wherein: maximizing a number of "0" bit values is defined as satisfying the condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is less than a defined upper threshold; maximizing a number of "1" bit values is defined as satisfying the condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is greater than a defined lower threshold; or optimizing a balance between "0" bit values and "1" bit values is defined as satisfying a condition that the number of bits in an input page or a reversibly transformed version thereof which have a bit value of one is greater than a defined lower threshold and less than a defined upper threshold (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
 In one variation, some page levels with sufficient reliability may not be encoded at all”; ¶[0003] – “In addition, using QLC memory cells may involve complicated encoding schemes for the four levels of data stored per memory cell.
 For example, 1-2-6-6, 1-2-4-8, 2-3-5-5, and other encoding schemes may be used, where each number refers to the number of state changes that occur within a memory level, i.e., how many points along that level may see a change from either a “0” to “1” or “1” to “0” memory state.
 Memory levels where fewer points along the level may be read to ascertain a cell's memory state, may incur a lower bit error rate (BER) than levels on which more points along the level are read to properly sense and read the data for a particular level.
 Conversely, memory levels where more points along the level (i.e., more memory states) may be read to ascertain a cell's memory state may incur a higher BER than levels on which fewer points along the level are read to properly sense and read the data for a particular level”).

 With respect to Claim 9, the combination of STROPE and BURGER disclose the method of claim 1.

-STROPE further discloses wherein when multiple input pages or their reversibly transformed versions, respectively, satisfy a priority associated with the one or more destination data pages being associated with a given output page, an input page among these multiple input pages is selected for assignment to the output page for which a degree that quantifies the satisfaction of the priority is maximized among the multiple input pages (¶[0030] – “A priority level decision may be made, at 506.
+STROPE further discloses wherein when multiple input pages or their reversibly transformed versions, respectively, satisfy a priority associated with the one or more destination data pages being associated with a given output page, an input page among these multiple input pages is selected for assignment to the given output page for which a degree that quantifies a satisfaction of the priority is maximized among the multiple input pages (¶[0030] – “A priority level decision may be made, at 506.
 When the priority level of the write request is a first priority level, such as a priority level associated with a faster write, a first page may be selected to store the data when the first page is associated with the first priority level via the data map, at 508.
 When the priority level of the write request is a second priority level, such as a priority level associated with a slower write, a second page may be selected to store the data when the second page is associated with the second priority level via the data map, at 510.
 Once a page is selected based on the associated priority level, the write request is performed on the selected page, at 512”.).

 BURGER further discloses wherein the priority is based on the memory reliability optimization goal (¶[0039 – “more powerful codes or lower code rates can be employed for the pages that need improved reliability”; ¶[0047] – “a lower page level can be encoded at a higher code rate than the middle and upper page levels (or vice versa).
 In one variation, some page levels with sufficient reliability may not be encoded at all”).